lundha/lundha.github.io/_posts/2017-05-11-Hygiene-ratings-in-the-United-Kingdom.md

 In the United Kingdom, as well as in most Countries, this matter is taken seriously by the Government.
 In 2001, following the proposal of a [detailed report](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/265718/fsa.pdf), the [Food Standards Agency](https://en.wikipedia.org/wiki/Food_Standards_Agency) was formed, the purpose being to screen all businesses that serve food.
 The idea was to make sure they complied with a set of hygiene standards, so that food always remained safe to eat.

-These standards, as well as the agency enforcing them, vary.
 In Scotland, food hygiene standards are overseen by [Food Standards Scotland](https://en.wikipedia.org/wiki/Food_Standards_Scotland), while in the rest of the United Kingdom they are enforced by the [Food Standards Agency](https://en.wikipedia.org/wiki/Food_Standards_Agency).

 <img src="/images/Hygiene_Agencies.png" width="300" height="80">